Stoxum/casinocoin-dev-portal/content/tutorial-multisign.md

 ## Setting up Multi-Signing

 To multi-sign transactions from a particular address, you must create a list of addresses that can contribute to a multi-signature for your address.
-This list is stored in the CSC Ledger as a [SignerList node](reference-ledger-format.html#signerlist).
+This list is stored in the STM Ledger as a [SignerList node](reference-ledger-format.html#signerlist).
 The following procedure demonstrates how to set up a SignerList for your address:

 ### 1. Prepare a funded address

-You need an CSC Ledger address that can send transactions, and has enough CSC available.
-Multi-signing requires more than the usual amount of CSC for the [account reserve](concept-reserves.html) and [transaction cost](concept-transaction-cost.html), increasing with the number of signers and signatures you use.
+You need an STM Ledger address that can send transactions, and has enough STM available.
+Multi-signing requires more than the usual amount of STM for the [account reserve](concept-reserves.html) and [transaction cost](concept-transaction-cost.html), increasing with the number of signers and signatures you use.

-If you started `casinocoind` in [stand-alone mode](concept-stand-alone-mode.html) with a new genesis ledger, you must:
+If you started `stoxumd` in [stand-alone mode](concept-stand-alone-mode.html) with a new genesis ledger, you must:

 1. Generate keys for a new address, or reuse keys you already have.
 2. Submit a Payment transaction to fund the new address from the genesis account.
-(Send at least 100,000,000 [drops of CSC](reference-casinocoind.html#specifying-currency-amounts).)
+(Send at least 100,000,000 [drops of STM](reference-stoxumd.html#specifying-currency-amounts).)
 3. Manually close the ledger.

 ### 2. Prepare member keys

-You need several sets of CSC Ledger keys (address and secret) to include as members of your SignerList.
-These can be funded addresses that exist in the ledger, or you can generate new addresses using the [`wallet_propose` command](reference-casinocoind.html#wallet-propose).
+You need several sets of STM Ledger keys (address and secret) to include as members of your SignerList.
+These can be funded addresses that exist in the ledger, or you can generate new addresses using the [`wallet_propose` command](reference-stoxumd.html#wallet-propose).
 For example:

-    $ casinocoind wallet_propose
+    $ stoxumd wallet_propose
-    Loading: "/home/mduo13/.config/casinocoin/casinocoind.cfg"
+    Loading: "/home/mduo13/.config/stoxum/stoxumd.cfg"
     Connecting to 127.0.0.1:5005
     {
         "result" : {